aathir-laeeque/streem-frontend/README.md

 # Building Docker image

 ### Building with defaults

 `./docker/script.sh`

 ### Building with custom backend end URL

 `./docker/script.sh -a 'http://localhost:8080/v1'`

 # Running Docker image

 `docker run -p 80:80 -e BACKEND_URL='http://localhost:8080/v1' --name cleen-dwi-frontend leucine.azurecr.io/cleen-dwi/frontend:latest`

 ## TODO

 - Use Local Fonts Rather Than Google Fonts

 ## Fonts To be used (.ttf as Pdf only Supports Those)

 - https://github.com/googlefonts/nunito/tree/master/fonts/TTF

 ## Notes:

 - mui default z-index = 1300
+- For react pdf always use ternary when checking for length of an array because react still renders 0, and react-pdf only allow rendering text in Text component, not in View and thats what breaks it.

 ## Documentation Reference:

 **Please refer to the documentation of the version specified in package.json**

 - MUIv4 - https://v4.mui.com/
 - react-hook-form - https://react-hook-form.com/
 - react-redux - https://react-redux.js.org/